gregorydsouza/gregorydsouza.github.io/_posts/2022-12-15-Eigenvalues-and-Eigenvectors.md

 categories: [Math, Linear Algebra]
 ---

+Eigenvalues and Eigenvectors are extremely useful tools that have a variety of uses including image processing, vibration analysis, stress tensor, and even the basic reproduction number used in the study of how diseases are spread.

 ## What are Eigenvalues and Eigenvectors?

 Suppose the matrix $\textbf{A}$ represents a transformation.
 An eigenvector is a vector such that, after the transformation $\textbf{A}$ is applied to it, its direction does not change.